Police raid Justin Bieber's home, arrest man for drugs

 Celebrity news website TMZ.com identified the man as aspiring 20-year-old rapper Lil Za, who is often photographed with Bieber.
 The website published photos and video of Lil Za, whose real name Xavier Smith, handcuffed and being led to a deputy's car.

-The rapper is being held on $20,000 bond, according to county records.
+The rapper is being held on $20,000 bond, according to country records.

 The vandalism case is being treated as a felony because it caused $20,000 in damages according to the homeowner, the sheriff's department said.